-This vehicle conforms to the current applicable standard(s) for safety and performance requirements.
+This vehicle conforms to the current applicable standard for safety and performance requirements.

 These vehicles are designed and manufactured for off-road use.
-They do not conform to Federal Motor Vehicle Safety Standards of the United States of America (USA) and are not equipped for operation on public streets.
+They do not conform to Federal Motor Vehicle Safety Standards and are not equipped for operation on public streets.
 Some communities may permit these vehicles to be operated on their streets on a limited basis and in accordance with local ordinances.